punkish/punkish/entries/C/CO/COM/Community-Ontology/index.md

 ---
 title      : Community Ontology
 description:
-modified   : 2007-02-14
+modified   : 2007-02-14 00:00:00
-created    :
+created    : 2007-02-14 00:00:00
 viewcount  : 1
 id         : 46
 gmap       :
-type       : presentation
-layout     : presentation
+where      : University of Wisconsin-Madison when       : February 2007
-tags       :
+authors    :
+    - Lewis Friedland, School of Journalism and Mass Communications, UW-Madison tags       :
     - presentation
+    - citizen journalism
 stars      :
+notes      : exploring ontology relevant in the context of a community.
 ---

-## Community Ontology

-by Puneet Kishor[^1] and Lewis Friedland[^2]
-University of Wisconsin-Madison

-[^1]: Nelson Institute for Environmental Studies
-[^2]: School of Journalism and Mass Communications

----

 ## What is "Ontology"?

 * The terms used to describe and represent an area of knowledge
-* Includes ... definitions of basic concepts in the domain and the relationships among them
+* Includes… definitions of basic concepts in the domain and the relationships among them
 * Encodes knowledge *in* a domain and also knowledge that *spans* domains
 slidehandout: